shrumit/timetable-scraper-java/README.md

 ## Usage

-1. Install prerequisites:

-	* Java version 17.0.1+

-	* Maven version 3.8.4+

-2. Clone repo.
+Container:

-3. Run `mvn package` in the root.
+1. Run `docker build . -t timetable-scraper-java:latest` in the repo root.

-4. Run `java -jar target/timetable-scraper-java-1.0-SNAPSHOT-jar-with-dependencies.jar` to scrape!
+2. Make a new directory somewhere and `cd` into it.
+3. `docker run -it -v ${pwd}:/execution tsj:latest`
+4. The scraper's output will appear in `pwd`.

 ## See also